 Recall that whey protein helps you maintain lean mass during weight loss.
-As if that weren’t enough, whey also appears to improve markers of metabolism.
-At least in those with metabolic issues.
+Whey also appears to improve markers of metabolism — at least in those with metabolic issues, including obesity and diabetes.

 Wait a minute though.
 Doesn’t eating whey protein make you bigger?

 It can if you happen to be a growing child or an athlete[*].
 But in obese people and type 2 diabetics, whey protein has a different effect.
 To understand this effect, you need to understand how metabolic disorders work.

 How Metabolic Disorders Work